 You could carry bags in your pocket, tons of people do!
 I prefer a holder and I have one attached to every leash so I’m never without bags…unless of course I forget to refill them!!

-FYI – there is a difference in quality and the last thing you want is a bag breaking at the worst moment.
+FYI – there is a difference in quality when it comes to poop bags, and in this case you do often get what you pay for.
+The last thing you want is a bag breaking at the worst moment.
 Been there, done that!

 High viz vest/flashing collar/reflective leash